mementodatabase/docs/script_api.md

 #### lastEntry()

-Returns the most recently created entry in the library.
+Get the most recently created entry.
-{: .fs-6 .fw-300 }
+{: .fs-5 }

-#### Return value
+**Returns**

-Returns an Entry object or null if library is empty
+Entry object or null - the newest entry or null if library is empty
-{: .label .label-green }

 #### Example